MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imsgserviceadminiunknown.md

 api_type:
 - COM
 ms.assetid: 5905b9e9-c462-451d-a49f-1f3a8aa506a6
-description: "Makes changes to a message service in a profile."
+description: "Makes changes to a message service in a profile.
+If a client requires the ability to make changes to the active profile, then IMAPISession::AdminServices should be called."
 ---

 # IMsgServiceAdmin : IUnknown